santiago-torterolo/Fraud-Prevention-Projects/README.md

-# Fraud Prevention Portfolio 🛡️
+# Fraud Prevention Projects 🛡️

 A collection of projects simulating real-world financial crime scenarios.
 Each folder contains a specific case study using public datasets (PaySim, Elliptic, etc.).